Modern Age of Comic Books: Influence of other countries, genres, media and markets

+Original English-language manga, or OELs, have been prominent since before even the anime and manga boom of the dawn of the 2000s.
+OELs are original material written by non-Japanese authors who directly emulate manga style in both storytelling and art and openly identify their works as manga.
+In the 1980s, along with Comico and Eternity Comics's adaptation of the Robotech animated series, various other companies would release manga-style comics such as Ben Dunn's Ninja High School and Barry Blair's Samurai.
+Tokyopop was the first company on paper to contract non-Japanese artists to produce and market (Original English-language manga).
+Though previous manga-style comics consisted mostly of selective borrowing of manga or anime elements for a work that was not intended to be regarded as manga, their inspirations and artistic methods categorize them under the term.

 In October 2019 industry analyst Milton Griepp presented data at an ICv2 conference in New York showing that for the first time in decades, the market was dominated not by traditionally American monthly comics of the superhero genre, but graphic novels and trade paperbacks of other genres, particular those aimed at younger readers, such Dav Pilkey’s Dog Man and Raina Telgemeier’s Guts, and Japanese manga and manga-inspired books.
-These books see high sales in book stores, though the shift was also reflected in comics shops.
-According to data by Bookscan, child-oriented comics and graphic novels accounted for a 41% of sell-through at bookstores, and manga is 28%, while books of the superhero genre constituted less than 10%, a drop of 9.6% year-over-year.
+These books see high sales in bookstores, though the shift was also reflected in comics shops.
+According to data by Bookscan, child-oriented comics and graphic novels accounted for 41% of sell-through at bookstores, and manga is 28%, while books of the superhero genre constituted less than 10%, a drop of 9.6% year-over-year.